 A growing number of Oxford theses & dissertations are available online, but often only several years after submission.
 These will be included in the results of your SOLO searches once the author has deposited their thesis or dissertation into ORA.

-MSc dissertations are shelved on the far wall of the Reference Reading Room.
+MSc dissertations are shelved on the far wall of the Front Reading Room.
 These are for consultation in the library only and cannot be borrowed.

 MSc dissertations are grouped first by course, e.g. ALSLA, Higher Education, and within each course are arranged alphabetically by author’s surname.